CaliforniaHodl/Bolt21/web/content/blog/future-bitcoin-payments.md

 **Employment:**
 - Employees paid every second they work
 - No more waiting for payday
-- Global freelancing with instant payment
+- Global freelancing with near-instant payment

 **Why It Works:**
 Lightning makes micropayments economically viable.